insanity54/insane-openbazaar-api/README.md

 * [ ] implement full [API](https://github.com/OpenBazaar/OpenBazaar-Server/blob/master/api/restapi.py)
   * Note: this is kind of a pipe dream.
 I, [insanity54](https://github.com/insanity54), do not plan on creating a full implementation.
 I only plan on implementing specific endpoints that I need for my own projects.
 If you want to see a specific endpoint implemented, feel free to open an issue for it.
 If it's an endpoint I plan on implementing, I just might write it in.
 Otherwise, feel free to contribute if you want to see something I'm not planning on doing myself.
-* [x] ~~instead of having curl write the headers file to `headers.txt`, use child_process to send said headers to memory. save the headers in `ob.headers` so multiple instances of insane-openbazaar-api class can be running and connected to separate OpenBazaar-Servers.~~ headers being saved via superagent
-* [x] ~~use [request.js](https://npmjs.org/package/request) instead of calling curl through child_process~~ switched to [superagent](https://npmjs.org/package/superagent) instead